raspberrypilearning/smart-classroom/CONTRIBUTING.md

 # Contributing

-All contributions are assumed to be licensed under the same licence as the source, i.e. [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/).
+All contributions are assumed to be licensed under the same licence as the source.
 This licence must remain in all derivatives of this work.

 ## Issues